RumeelHussainbnb/BNBChainLearningPathway-Playground/markdown/the_graph/PROJECT_SETUP.md

 ## 🤔 What's The Graph?

-You might have already read about The Graph and want to roll up your sleeves and get started with coding, in which case feel free to skip this suggested reading (don't forget to install Docker and get a DataHub API key, though).
+You might have already read about The Graph and want to roll up your sleeves and get started with coding, in which case feel free to skip this suggested reading (don't forget to install Docker and get an Alchemy API key, though).

 If you want to read more about The Graph we've curated some great resources to help you get started: